 How to Apply for Business Car Finance

-Business car finance can be arranged through: dealerships (often the fastest route for new vehicles, with in-house or panel finance), specialist business vehicle finance providers (Oodle Fleet, Novuna Vehicle Solutions, Black Horse), or your existing bank.
-You’ll need: 2 years of business accounts, bank statements, the vehicle details (make, model, registration for used, price), and a deposit (typically 10–30%).
-Decisions on straightforward applications take 24–48 hours through specialist providers.
+Business car finance can be arranged through: dealerships (often the fastest route for new vehicles, with in-house or panel finance), specialist providers (Lombard, Novuna Business Finance, Bibby), or your existing bank.
+You’ll need: 2 years of business accounts (3 for Novuna), bank statements, the vehicle details, and a deposit of typically 10-30%.
+Lombard gives instant online decisions; Shawbrook agreements in principle arrive within 24 hours via a broker.

 - Asset Finance UK – hire purchase, finance lease, and equipment finance explained